Posted on June 05 2017

 They are sulky and irate when in reality, they should be exuberant and in a great mood.

 Stretching can help solve this problem.
 It aids in recovery and eliminates soreness.
-This creates a strong, supple, pliable, flexible and injury free body and also improves disposition greatly.
+Learning how to warm up and cool down properly creates a strong, supple, pliable, flexible and injury free body and also improves disposition greatly.

-So which one is better - Pre or Post workout stretching?
+So which ones are better - Pre or Post workout stretches?

 Both are equally important.
 Pre-workout stretching improves blood flow, coordination and warms up the muscles.
 Post workout stretches eliminates soreness, cramping and helps in faster recovery.
+Learning how to warm up and cool down properly is just as important as the exercises themselves.
 There are several types of stretches.
 Some of them are discussed in brief below:

 - Ballistic stretching: Uses the momentum of the moving body part to push it slightly beyond its normal range of motion.
 (Not recommended without expert supervision) This type of stretching is usually performed after static stretching.

 - Active stretching: The person applies force to cause the stretch.
 This is a type of static stretch.

 - Passive stretching: The person does NOT apply the force to cause the stretch.
 Instead, the force is applied by an external object, device.
 Sometimes, another person applies the force.
 Passive stretching too, is a type of static stretching.